Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - Are they affiliated with reputable trade bodies, such as the Royal Institution of Chartered Surveyors or National Association of Estate Agents?

-Top tips to prepare your house for sale
+Prepare your house for sale

 First impressions really do count so make sure you take the time to prepare your home for sale.
 An estate agent will be able to photograph your property to its maximum potential, knowing how to show it off in its best light.
 It doesn't mean that you can avoid dressing your home though before the pictures are taken and you start viewings.

 It’s worth considering who your target market is.
 Which type of buyer do you think will be interested in your property?
 The trick is to make your home appeal to your target market without alienating other types of buyers.
-Read some more advice for how to sell a house.

 - Disassociate yourself from your property as much as possible to view it as a potential buyer might.
 How would it look if you were seeing it for the very first time?